 - iOS - Download the app from the Apple App store.

-- Desktop - Select your transit agency from the main menu, followed by their route, their stop, and their direction.
+- Desktop - Select your transit agency from the main menu, followed by the route, stop, and direction.

-- Voice - Call phone number listed at the bottom of agency stop page and follow instructions when prompted.
+- Voice - Call the phone number listed at the bottom of the agency page and follow the instructions when prompted.